 4. Antivirus Protection

-It's important to invest in robust antivirus software in order to protect yourself from data theft and disruption.
-It's also important to be careful about opening sensitive documents on public Wi-Fi unless you're using a VPN.
+It's important to invest in robust antivirus software to protect yourself from data theft and disruption.
+It's also important to be careful about opening sensitive documents on public Wi-Fi.
+Using a virtual private network (VPN) greatly minimizes risks.

-There are a wide variety of options for antivirus software, depending on the size and needs of your organization.
+There are a wide variety of options for antivirus software, depending on your size and needs.
 NortonLifeLock allows you to protect up to 100 devices against malware, spyware, and other viruses and security risks.
 Avast CloudCare offers content filtering and antivirus, alongside patching services to help you identify and fix vulnerabilities in your network.
 Bitdefender is effective for both networked and non-networked devices and customizable features.
 Organizations that want to protect servers can make use of Bitdefender's GravityZone Business Security solution.

 Make Data Protection Part of Your Operations